Moving window techniques to model shock wave propagation using the concurrent atomistic-continuum method: Moving Window

 This atomic parameter assignment occurs throughout the fine-scaled region as long as the current atom plus $n-1$ is less than or equal to the first node in the unshocked continuum region.
 After this point, each fine-scaled atom is assigned the parameters of the given lattice point $n-1$ positions ahead of it.
 As in the conveyor technique, the initial positions of the lattice points are stored, but their displacements, velocities, and accelerations must be interpolated.
 Finally, the second node in the unshocked continuum region maintains its parameters from the Verlet update, but it is now defined as the first node in the unshocked continuum region.
 Effectively, a continuum element ahead of the SWF has been transformed into atoms, and the unshocked material has been refined.
 After this entire process completes, the LMM is updated to reflect the modified mass distribution.

 The coarsen-refine technique occurs iteratively with a frequency of $\tau^{-1} = U_{S} / nr_0$, and it is distinct from the conveyor method because the initial and final positions of the framework do not change.
 Rather, the entire monatomic chain remains stationary and only the boundaries of the atomistic region are updated.
 We also note that the interface atoms of the atomistic TR bands are shifted accordingly.
 As a result, the shocked continuum region lengthens, the unshocked continuum region shortens, and the atomistic region tracks the SWF through the domain.
+For reasons similar to those mentioned in Sec. \ref{Sec: Conveyor technique}, the coarsen-refine technique introduces a time resolution of $nr_0/U_S$ into the domain due to the update frequency.
+Therefore, while phenomena such as elastic waves or dislocations could drift out of the fine-scaled region, they would merely reflect off the boundary or be absorbed by the TRs while the WR tracked the shock.

+The current coarsen-refine technique arises from a consideration of the balance between efficiency and accuracy.
+For example, merely refining the domain ahead of the wave front would result in total accuracy but no efficiency as the fine-scaled region would get larger and larger while the simulation evolved.
+This would defeat the purpose of the CAC method and significantly increase the computational load over time.
+Likewise, merely coarsening the domain behind the wave front would result in total efficiency but no accuracy as the fine-scaled region would get smaller and smaller while the shock approached the A-C interface.
+Thus, we strike a balance between these two extremes by coarsening and refining equally-sized portions of the domain at the same rate.